Brettanda/friday-bot/README.md

 ## Todo

-- [ ] Auto-add intents or self-teaching ML
 - [x] Add queue system for playing YouTube audio
-- [x] Add D&D dice rolling command and dialogflow intent
 - [x] Make a modern-looking icon
 - [x] Add spam protection for the commands like `!issue`
-- [ ] If a role is tagged that Friday is not apart of, ignore the message.
 - [x] When music is playing and someone sends a message there is a little bit of a lag spike that occurs in the audio.
 This needs to be fixed.
 - [x] Add a search function to the `!play` command
 - [x] Friday will sometimes stop playing a video at some point and thinks that it still is playing
+- [x] Ignore the command `!d bump`
+- [ ] Add D&D dice rolling command and dialogflow intent
+- [ ] If a role is tagged that Friday is not apart of, ignore the message.
-- [ ] Add the ability to play playlists from youtube as well as adding several
+- [x] Add the ability to play playlists from youtube as well as adding several
 - [ ] Teach friday to see images and recognize them, then play uno with card images
-- [ ] Some commands might be able to work cross servers if getting a channel by name/id without getting the guild first
 - [ ] Make Friday still respond to messages sent while it was offline
 - [ ] Slash Commands?
-- [ ] Move to [LavaLink](https://github.com/Devoxin/Lavalink.py) for music playing
+- [x] Move to [LavaLink](https://github.com/Devoxin/Lavalink.py) for music playing. this should/will fix the lag when playing music
+- [ ] Reaction roles
+- [ ] Send memes to meme channels at the average time that humans post memes? (could/will take the fun out of sending memes to servers though (make this toggleable))
+- [ ] Auto role on join server (waiting on an email from Discord)
+- [ ] Give Friday a voice (but not from the movies because that voice belongs to a real person)
+- [ ] Generative text responses for the chat bot (GPT-2)
+- [ ] Auto-add intents or self-teaching ML
+- [ ] Make music playback persist through Fridays script restarts
+- [ ] Add named entity recognition/sequence labeling so questions like "friday what is 1+1" can be answered

 ## To add to the dashboard